Colombian president 'optimistic' about peace, to meet Obama Tuesday

 “It’s a different scenario” when the president of Colombia visits the United States these days, he said, comparing conditions at home to a decade ago when a guerrilla insurgency was raging on the outskirts of the capital Bogota and Washington was pouring in military aid to back the government.

 Since then the war had dramatically turned in the government’s favor.
-“We are now being respected internationally,” Santos said, noting that his meeting with Obama scheduled for Tuesday would not be focused on military aid but rather on education and technology, as well as regional security.
+“We are now being respected internationally,” Santos said, noting that his meeting Tuesday with Obama would not be focused on military aid but rather on education and technology, as well as regional security.

 “Usually when the president came to the United States he would have gone to the Southern Command,” he said referring to the U.S. regional military headquarters based in Miami.
 “Now he will come to the University of Miami.
 In a way this shows how things have changed.”